ThilinaLakshanWickramasinghe/electricity_bill_calculation/README.md

 # Electricity-bill-calculation
-For Calculate monthly Electricity bills
+For Calculate monthly Electricity bills using C++